mwayandau1/accessKeyManager/README.md

 # Access Key Manager

-Access Key Manager is a web application designed to help users manage their access keys securely.
-It provides features such as user registration, login, key search, and password reset functionality.
+Access Key Manager is a web application designed to help schools to generate access key to activate their school account It provides features such as user registration, login, key search,email verification and password reset functionality.

 ## Features